It was exciting to be back on the road after a 3-month stay at the Voyager RV Resort (located in Tucson, AZ).

 For added effect, I stormed off.

-2 minutes later, (when my senses reappeared amidst the estrogen storm) I ran to John to apologize.
+2 minutes later, (when my senses reappeared amidst the estrogen storm) I found John and apologized.
 Gracious as always, he laughed and stated “I forgive you” and tenderly pulled me into his arms.

 My snotty nose marked his shirt.